-To further corroborate the idea that firms differ systematically in their ability to assign workers to the correct job, we also investigate how changes in labor earnings and in eJAQ correlate with switches across firms with different JAQ.
+how changes in labor earnings and in eJAQ correlate with switches across firms with different JAQ.
 Indeed, one would expect that the individual worker-job match quality and (consequently) wages increase upon switching from a firm with low JAQ to one with high JAQ and vice-versa.
-Following Card et al. (2013), we restrict our sample to employer switchers with at least two consecutive years in both the origin and destination firm; next, we classify these firms by quartiles of the distribution of average eJAQ of current coworkers, and partition the switches in cells based on the possible combinations of origin and destination quartiles.
-Finally, we compare changes of log labor earnings and eJAQ occurring around switches from firms in the bottom quartile of match quality to those in the top quartile, and viceversa: in the first case, both wages and eJAQ increase significantly relative to workers that remain in the same quartile, while in the second case wages do not change significantly and eJAQ drops (see Figure A1 in the Appendix).
+Following Card et al. (2013), we restrict our sample to employer switchers with at least two consecutive years in both the origin and destination firm; next, we classify these firms by quartiles of the distribution of average eJAQ of current coworkers and partition the switches in cells based on the possible combinations of origin and destination quartiles.
+Finally, we compare changes of log labor earnings and eJAQ occurring around switches from firms in the bottom quartile of match quality to those in the top quartile, and viceversa: in the first case, both wages and eJAQ increase significantly relative to workers that remain in the same quartile, while in the second case wages do not change significantly and eJAQ drops (see Fig. A.1 in the Appendix).
 Hence, the ability of firms to allocate workers to jobs matters for both their wages and for their individual match quality.

-3.4 What accounts for changes in job assignment quality?
+3.4.
+What accounts for changes in job assignment quality?

-In principle, the quality of the match between workers and firms can change for one of four reasons: employees (i) accumulate experience or are retrained so as to improve their fit with their existing jobs within the same firm; (ii) switch to more suitable positions within the same firm; (iii) perform the same task in a new firm with which they have a better fit; (iv) switch to a new task in a new firm, in which case the match quality improvement may stem from the change in the task and/or the employer.
-To account for the relative importance of these four sources of change in job allocation quality in our data, we focus on the instances in which a mismatched employee at year t ( $eJAQ{i,t} = 0$ ) becomes correctly allocated in the subsequent year t + 1 ( $eJAQ{i,t+1} = 1$ ), or the opposite occurs.
-Figure 7 shows the frequency for these events in the main sample.
+In principle, the quality of the match between workers and firms can change for one of four reasons: employees (i) accumulate experience or are retrained to improve their fit with their existing jobs within the same firm; (ii) switch to more suitable positions within the same firm; (iii) switch to a new firm with which they have a better fit, but where they perform the same job; (iv) switch to a new task in a new firm, in which case the match quality improvement may stem from the change in the task and/or the employer.
+To account for the relative importance of these four sources of change in job allocation quality in our data, we focus on the instances in which a mismatched employee at year t (eJAQi,t = 0) becomes correctly allocated in the subsequent year t + 1 (eJAQi,t+1 = 1), or the opposite occurs.
+Fig. 7 shows the frequency of these events in the main sample.

-Most of the changes in eJAQ (and thus in JAQ) appear to stem from employees improving their match from one year to the next, while retaining both their position and employer.
-Learning-by-doing is thus likely to be the prevalent reason behind improvements in match quality.
-Instead, employees changing job (either within the same firm or upon switching to a new one) account for the majority of cases in which we observe a deterioration in the match quality.
-However, these year-by-year changes may be transitory, so that even if changing job initially results in a poorer match, the match quality may subsequently recover: Section 5 shows that this is indeed the case, especially when the job change coincides with the replacement of a previous manager by a better one.
-It is interesting to note that the vast majority of the variation in eJAQ is not due to hiring (employees switching employer from one year to the next), but is accounted for by employees remaining with their current employer.
+Most changes in eJAQ (and thus in JAQ) appear to stem from employees improving their match from one year to the next, while retaining both their position and employer.
+Learning by doing is thus likely to be the prevalent reason behind improvements in match quality.
+Instead, employees changing jobs (either within the same firm or upon switching to a new one) account for the majority of cases in which we observe a deterioration in the match quality.
+However, these year-by-year changes may be transitory, so that even if changing jobs initially yields a poorer match, the match quality may subsequently recover: Section 5 shows that this is indeed the case, especially when the job change coincides with the replacement of a previous manager by a better one.
+Interestingly, the vast majority of the variation in eJAQ is not due to hiring (employees switching employees from one year to the next) but is accounted for by employees remaining with their current employer.